lookbusy1344/FolderCompare/README.md

 Implementing pluggable comparers (name / name & size / hash) is more difficult in Rust than in C#.
 C# allows different implementations of `IEqualityComparer<FileData>`.

-In Rust you have to use 'unit structs' to mark the different comparisons, and them implemented `Eq, PartialEq and Hash` traits on `FileData<..marker struct..>` for each comparison technique.
+In Rust you have to use 'unit structs' to mark the different comparisons, and then implemented `Eq`, `PartialEq` and `Hash` traits on `FileData<..marker struct..>` for each comparison technique.

+This does mean that `FileData<a>` isn't type compatible with `FileData<b>`, which is an ugly side effect.
 An implementation of `HashSet` that took lambdas for hashing and comparison would be useful here!